AS IT IS WRITTEN . . .

 When the Evangelist Luke began his account of Jesus' public ministry with the reading of Isaiah (4:18–19), he also used that prophetic text to provide a literary synopsis of the Gospel story.

 The passage begins, "The Spirit of the Lord is upon me, because he has anointed me."
 Here Luke conveys Jesus' sense of the significance of his baptism in the Jordan, when "the heaven was opened, and the Holy Spirit descended in bodily form like a dove upon him" (3:21–22).
-To indicate the change wrought by the baptism, Luke afterwards wrote, "Jesus returned in the power of the Spirit to Galilee" (4:14). . . .
+To indicate the change wrought by the baptism, Luke afterwards wrote, "Jesus returned in the power of the Spirit to Galilee" (4:14).

-Not a subscriber?
+• Not a subscriber or wish to renew your subscription?
 Subscribe to Touchstone today for full online access.
-Over 30 years of content!
+Over 30 years of publishing!

 Your subscription goes a long way to ensure that Touchstone is able to continue its mission of publishing quality Christian articles and commentary.

 more from the online archives